whanley/RDF-tutorial/graph-databases-and-SPARQL-update.md

 # Notes:
 - can cultural focus be retained? requires finding a good endpoint
 - visualization tools line 104 needs update. use PH lessons.
-- perform straight swap between dbpedia and wikidata urls
+- perform straight swap between dbpedia and wikidata urls? some of this I've done already
+- sub in nomisma.org and linked places for cultural examples?
+Let Wikidata replace british museum?
+VIAF, Geonames.
+VAIF could work for history books list, for example.
+Lincs: https://lincsproject.ca/

 Lesson Goals